The Best and Easiest Way to Boost Your Health with Healthier Alternatives To Your Favorite Foods

 1. Almond Milk for Cow’s Milk

-Sub out white rice for cauliflower rice for a lighter meal.
+Sub out nutrient-deficient white rice or brown rice for cauliflower rice for a lighter meal.
 Simply just process a head of cauliflower in your food processor until it becomes a rice texture.
+Pro tip: look in your freezer section for already riced cauliflower.

-Switch out avocado for mayo in chicken salad and egg salad to get some healthy fats into your diet.
+Switch out avocado for mayo in chicken salad and egg salad to get some healthy fats into your diet and still maintain that creamy texture.

-These natural sweeteners are a great substitute for refined white sugar.
+These natural sweeteners are a great substitute for refined white sugar, and you still get the sweet taste you are craving.

-5. Coconut Oil, Avocado Oil, Extra Virgin Oil, Ghee Or Grass-Fed Butter for Canola Oil
+5. Coconut Oil, Avocado Oil, Extra Virgin Olive Oil, Ghee, or Grass-Fed Butter for Canola Oil, Soybean Oil, or Vegetable Oils

 It’s no secret that we need to stay away from vegetable oils, but there are some great, healthy substitutes like coconut oil, avocado oil, extra virgin oil, ghee (clarified butter), or grass-fed butter.